vitejs/vite/docs/guide/troubleshooting.md

 Node.js inspector will generate `vite-profile-0.cpuprofile` in the root folder, go to https://www.speedscope.app/, and upload the CPU profile using the `BROWSE` button to inspect the result.

+You can install [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect), which lets you inspect the intermediate state of Vite plugins and can also help you to identify which plugins or middlewares are the bottleneck in your applications.
+The plugin can be used in both dev and build modes.
+Check the readme file for more details.

 ## Others

 ### Module externalized for browser compatibility